Sorry, your browser is out-of-date!

 Grassroots Grants

-Grants of up to $10,000 were available in the 2023-24 Grassroots Grants program for projects addressing the board's priorities of climate resilience, water management, sustainable land management, protecting and enhancing biodiversity and people and partnerships.
+Twelve projects valued at almost $10,000 were funded in the SAAL Landscape Board's 2023-24 Grassroots Grants program.
+The successful projects address the board's priorities of climate resilience, water management, sustainable land management, protecting and enhancing biodiversity and people and partnerships.

 See the projects funded in 2022-23.